HarrisonStrand/tap-room-redux/README.md

 <div align="center">

-# Tap Room Project
+# Tap Room Redux Project

 </div>

 <div align="center">
 <img src="https://github.com/HarrisonStrand.png" width="200px" height="auto" >
 </div>
-<h3 align="center">Tap Room Project, 2-12-2021</h3>
+<h3 align="center">Tap Room Redux Project, 2-19-2021</h3>
 <h4 align="center"> By Harrison Strand</h4>

 ## Description

-This project was designed as a tap room keg and product manager using React, Javascript, CSS, Bootstrap, with state components and CRUD functionality.
+This project was designed as a tap room keg and product manager using React-Redux, Javascript, CSS, Bootstrap, with state components and CRUD functionality.
 Users are able to create, update and manage stock for kegs and tap room merchandise using a one page web application

 ## User Stories